 In 2018 California passed a law that requires California Community Colleges and the California State University system to provide a private lactation room for breastfeeding students.
 Read the law: AB 2785

 CA Breastfeeding Laws: At Work

 California law goes beyond the federal Fair Labor Standards Act (FLSA) by requiring employers to provide all breastfeeding employees (not just hourly) with break time and a private space to pump at work.
 In 2018, the law was amended to include language stipulating that the space cannot be a bathroom.
 Read the laws: CHAPTER 3.8.
 Lactation Accommodation [1030 - 1033] and Bill 1976

 CA Breastfeeding Laws: Breastfeeding-Positive Municipalities

 San Francisco Breastfeeding Laws

 San Francisco was the first U.S. city to implement a city-wide lactation policy.
 The Lactation in the Workplace Ordinance (effective January 1, 2018) requires all employers in San Francisco to provide break time and a lactation space (other than a bathroom) to all breastfeeding employees, including part-time employees.
 The San Francisco ordinance is more comprehensive than the federal Fair Labor Standards Act (FLSA) in setting quality standards and stipulating that lactation spaces must be clean, include a chair and a surface for a breast pump, be near a sink, and have easy access to a refrigerator.
-In addition, all San Francisco businesses must have a written lactation accommodation policy that clearly states employees have a right to request lactation accommodations.
+In addition, all San Francisco businesses must have a written lactation accommodation policy that clearly states that employees have a right to request lactation accommodations.
 Read the law: ARTICLE 33I: LACTATION IN THE WORKPLACE

 CA Breastfeeding FYI:

-Breastfeeding mothers are exempt from jury duty if requested, or if they can provide documentation proving they are currently breastfeeding.
-California also has the Hospital Infant Feeding Act, which requires all general acute care hospitals and special hospitals that have perinatal units to have an infant-feeding policy that provides breastfeeding information.
+Breastfeeding mothers are exempt from jury duty if requested or if they can provide documentation proving they are currently breastfeeding.
+California also has the Hospital Infant Feeding Act, which requires all general acute care hospitals and hospitals that have perinatal units to have an infant-feeding policy that provides breastfeeding information.

 Mamava Breastfeeding Laws key